DETECTING TIPS PAGE

 GPS Units and Recording Finds

-The cutting edge of technology finally reaches detecting and may I say what a useful tool GPS is.
+The cutting edge of technology finally reaches detecting.
 Looking around the web to see what would be best for me I found several devices that particularly took my interest.
-Ever on the side of caution and with all things new I was unsure they would have all the features I required, that is until I stumbled across a page from the Portable Antiquities Scheme that described the procedure for recording finds with a handheld unit from Garmin (Etrex).
-This unit was small and compact with a good sized viewable screen and what’s more it looked easy to use.
-When purchasing I opted for the top of the range model (Etrex Vista C) so it was quite expensive, but hey you get what you pay for!
-I also purchased a car dashboard mounting kit and some additional mapping software which gave me better detail.
-As I am reasonably tech savvy, programming the unit with the extra cartography proved to be easy and before long I had tailored the unit to the exact specification I wanted.
-In the field the GPS unit proved to be an absolutely essential tool for recording my finds and after some weeks of use I was able relocate finds spots and more importantly identify those areas I had accidentally missed.
-But that’s not the end of it, because I had purchased a car kit I was able to use the navigation functions of the unit to direct me to new sites that I had not been to before.
+Ever on the side of caution and with lots of unanswered questions I was unsure which unit would offer the right features.
+That was until I stumbled across a page from the Portable Antiquities Scheme which described the procedure for recording finds with a handheld GPS from Garmin.
+The Etrex was a small and compact device with a good sized viewable screen and looked easy to use.
+Seeing the Garmin in action I quickly became confident it offered what I required.
+When purchasing I opted for the top of the range Vista C so it was quite expensive, but hey you get what you pay for!
+I also purchased a car dashboard mounting kit and some additional mapping software.
+As I am reasonably tech savvy programming the unit with extra cartography was easy and before long I had tailored the unit to the exact specification I wanted.
+In the field the Garmin proved to be an absolutely essential tool for recording finds and after some weeks I was able locate old finds spots and identify areas accidentally missed.
+But that’s not all, because I had purchased the car kit I was able to use the GPS navigation functions to direct me to sites I hadn’t been to before.
 So no more getting lost when it came to new organised club events which is something I am always worried about.
 The most important point about GPS for us detectorists of course is that archaeologists welcome and recommend the recording of our finds and I think GPS has really helped me to record my local heritage.
-I was able to give exact locations (3m accuracy) of everything that they were interested in and that's got to be good for the integrity of our hobby, hasn’t it?
+I was able to give exact details (3m accuracy) of everything they were interested in and that can only be good for the integrity of the hobby.

 My Garmin GPS Unit.
 CLICK HERE to see additional mapping software.